-Mercersburg Academy’s Diversity, Equity, and Inclusion (DEI) Committee, which is comprised of Mercersburg faculty and students, exists to cultivate a safe community where everyone is encouraged to be their authentic selves.
+Mercersburg Academy’s Diversity, Equity, and Inclusion (DEI) Committee, which is comprised of faculty and students, exists to cultivate a safe community where everyone is emboldened to be their authentic selves.

 In a world where social norms are evolving rapidly, how might we at Mercersburg improve our policies, practices, and programs to strengthen our community as it relates to diversity, equity, and inclusion?

 First established in 2018 for the 2018-2019 school year and led by Selas Douglas, former history faculty, a task force began leading students, faculty, and staff in conversations and planning as it related to diversity, equity, and inclusion.
 This group was charged with exploring what Mercersburg has accomplished related to DEI, thinking about what DEI currently means at the school, and considering what it looks like for our school moving forward.
 The work continues now under the leadership of interim director of diversity, equity, and inclusion (and English faculty member) Leela Woody.

 While much work has been done to educate our community on diversity, equity, and inclusion, the work is ongoing, and we commit to building our DEI initiatives as a community.
 We invite you to review a current list of actions the school is taking and look at some of the programs the school has been fostering over the past three years.